algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x76
 - Pops: *... stack*, {[]byte A}, {uint64 B}
 - Pushes: uint64
-- pop an integer A and string B. Extract the Ath byte of B and push it as an integer
+- pop an integer A and byte-array B. Extract the Ath byte of B and push it as an integer
 - LogicSigVersion >= 3

 ## setbyte